 If this Privacy Notice was made available to you on the Employer's website or by e-mail, you have the right to obtain a paper copy of the notice at any time upon request.
-If you, your covered Dependent, and/or Personal Representatives have any questions about this notice, the Privacy Rule, or your rights as applied to your individual circumstances, contact the Privacy Officer, AVP for Total Rewards, Pace University at 100 Summit Lake Drive, Valhalla, NY 10595, (212) 346-1269, or email alert-hr@pace.edu.
+If you, your covered Dependent, and/or Personal Representatives have any questions about this notice, the Privacy Rule, or your rights as applied to your individual circumstances, contact the Privacy Officer, Associate Vice President, Total Rewards and HR Operations, Pace University at, 100 Summit Lake Drive, Valhalla, NY 10595, (914) 923-2747.